 CITIC Pacific is committed to ensuring high standards of corporate governance and first class business practices.
 The Board believes that good corporate governance practices are increasingly important for maintaining and promoting investor confidence.
-Corporate governance requirements keep changing, therefore the Board reviews its corporate governance practices from time to time to ensure they meet stakeholders' expectation, comply with legal and professional standards and reflect the latest local and international developments.
+Corporate governance requirements keep changing, therefore the Board reviews its corporate governance practices to ensure they meet stakeholders' expectations, comply with legal and professional standards and reflect the latest local and international developments.
 The Board will continue to commit itself to achieving a high quality of corporate governance.